tfpf/graph-plot/README.md

 These requirements are not strict.
 Slightly older versions should also be okay.

 # Usage
+Several examples have been provided; hopefully, they will make everything clear.

 Clone or download this repository.
 Open a terminal window to the clone or download location.
-Several examples have been provided; hopefully, they will make everything clear.
+Execute the following command.
 ```shell
 python3 examples.py
 ```